heyjaywilson/heyjaywilson/README.md

 </div>
 I like code, coffee, and tech. ☕
 <br/><br/>
 I like to share my passions with others which is why I link to everything everywhere.
-I'm open to freelance projects if you have an iOS app or web app that needs some work.
+I'm open to freelance projects if you have an iOS app that needs some work.
 Shoot me an <a href = "mailto: freelance@cctplus.dev">email</a> and we can start discussions.

 # Current Projects